Human Remains (TV series): "Straight as a Flute"

-When not making curly sausage casseroles for the vicar, Beverly and Tony survey their neighbour's Satan-inspired garden and tell of life under the full gaze of the lord.
+When not making curly sausage casseroles for the vicar, Beverly and Tony survey their neighbour's Satan-inspired garden and tell of life under the full gaze of the Lord.
 They do have other ways of keeping busy though, to the detriment of Tony's heart.
 Whilst he isn't conducting bizarre demonstrations at his workplace and Beverly isn't dabbling in a bit of hair and beauty, they can be found attending to their dogs or indulging in Scottish country dancing.
 The pair also run "top up" meetings for their fellow church goers.
 As Beverly puts it "If Church is your vaccination against Satan, these meetings are your boosters".

 "Hairless"

-"My songs are like my children," says singer Fonte.
+"My songs are like my children," says singer Fonte Bund.
 "Yet they're also like my parents, or a special uncle who is particularly friendly at Christmas time".
-Fonte Bund seems to have no reservation at all about passing off the work of Alanis Morissette as her own "All im taking is the tune and the lyrics, thats all I'm taking...", and is often casting aside her more creative musical partner Barne when it comes to singing - now opting to double up with her crippled lesbian pal Susan on stage.
-After the events of this episode, Fonte is left devastated after Susan's death.
+Fonte seems to have no reservations about passing off the work of Alanis Morissette as her own ("All I'm taking is the tune and the lyrics, that's all I'm taking"), and is often casting aside her more creative musical partner, Barne, when it comes to singing - now opting to double up with her crippled lesbian pal, Susan, on stage.
+After the events of this episode, Fonte is left devastated by Susan's death.
 But, as Barne puts it; "If you've got an electric wheelchair and a cliffside bungalow, you're asking for trouble, and that's what she got!"

 "More Than Happy"

-Coastal shopkeeper Les's optimism has carried him and wife Ray through eight traumatic married years, which includes the loss of their children and subsequent suspicion that they were somehow involved.
-The two of them try and eke out a living by diversifying their trade as a florist by selling body piercings, bras and a banal range of sandwiches - "We don't do your fancy sandwiches, brown bread, or anything..."
+Coastal shopkeeper Les's optimism has carried him and his wife, Ray, through eight traumatic married years, which includes the loss of their children and subsequent public suspicion that they were somehow involved.
+They try and eke out a living by diversifying their trade as a florist by selling body piercings, bras and a banal range of sandwiches - "We don't do your fancy sandwiches, brown bread, or anything..."
 Ray seems to be getting ever more depressed by the loneliness, financial worries and the devastating events of the past.
 Her fleeting solace comes from an interest in arts and crafts (although she's clearly no Picasso) and a rather painful form of sexual relief.
 Les comments, "You hear of people who have all sorts of sexual hang-ups...and I'm one of them."